Robin Gibson (architect): Notable projects

-Since Brisbane sees the need to minimize high-rise buildings in the area, the Riverside Expressway was introduced to make the area motor vehicle friendly along the western side of the central business district.
+Since Brisbane sees the need to minimise high-rise buildings in the area, the Riverside Expressway was introduced to make the area motor vehicle friendly along the western side of the central business district.
 Combined with above ground and underground car parks, this ensures the needs of motorist are well served in the city centre.
 Not forgetting the needs of pedestrians, Queen Street Mall was introduced and also the covered Wintergarden Galleria plus other pedestrian arcades in the area.